netlify/micro-api-client/README.md

 ### `api = new API(apiURL, [opts])`

 Create a new `micro-api-client` instance.  `apiURL` can be a full or relative URL.
-Optional `opts` inclide:
+Optional `opts` include:

 ```js
 {